Information For New Writers

 Images: Include at least one image in a post.
 Please do not use images larger than a size of about 100-200 kb.

-Promotion/Links: Some of you may have agreed to write on 10,000 Birds because you hope to drive traffic to your blog/site/business.
-We think this is only fair.
-But do NOT repeatedly link back to your site in your posts.
-If you want to put up a post to promote something in which you have a financial interest you must first get clearance.
+Promotion/Links: You may write on 10,000 Birds partly to promote your blog/site/business – fair enough.
+But do not repeatedly link back to your site.
+If you promote something in which you have a financial interest, you must first get clearance.
 The content must be original to 10,000 Birds, not posted elsewhere, and be interesting for our readers.

-Content: We do not control content and will not edit content unless we notice spelling or obvious grammatical errors in which case you might get an email or, if it is something simple, someone might just make a correction.
-If you are going to write something controversial please check with us first.
+Content: We do not control content and will not generally edit content.
+If you are going to write something controversial, please check with us first.

 Ownership: You keep ownership of your content but 10,000 Birds expects web exclusivity for your written content for 90 days after initial publication.